SymfonyCasts/api-platform3/sfcasts/state-options.md

 When we create a non-entity API resource, *we're* responsible for loading and saving the data.
-What's *frustrating* is that, if we make a custom state provider for `UserAPI`, it will need to do the *exact* same thing as the core Doctrine state
+What's *frustrating* is that, if we make a custom state provider for `UserApi`, it will do the *exact* same thing as the core Doctrine state
 provider: query the database.
-It's a *bummer* to have to reinvent all of that logic inside our custom provider.
-This, historically, has been the *big* downside of DTO's.
+It's a *bummer* to reinvent all of that logic ourselves.
+This, historically, has been the Achille's heel of DTO's.

 ## Checking out the Core CollectionProvider

-Open up the core `CollectionProvider` from Doctrine ORM.
+Crack open the core `CollectionProvider` from Doctrine ORM.
 If you ever wanted to see what the `CollectionProvider` looks like, *here* it is!
 It's more complex than I imagined.
-It creates the `QueryBuilder`, calls `handleLinks()` (which intelligently joins to other tables based on the data you need), and holds the query extension system.
+It creates the `QueryBuilder`, calls `handleLinks()` (which intelligently joins to other tables based on the data you need), and houses the query extension system.
 In the last tutorial, we created a query extension for `DragonTreasure` so it would only return *published* items.
 And *part* of that extension system, though we can't see it here, is where pagination and filtering is added.

 *So*, this class gives us a *lot*... and I want to reuse it.
-So, darn it, let's yolo this thing and try it!
+So, darn it, let's yolo this thing and try to!

 ## Trying to use the CollectionProvider